agungap22/Final-Project-JCDS-0506-BDG-/README.md

 Use clustering methodology to segment customers into group based on loyalty

 ## Action
-We aim to segement the Customers based on RFM so that the company can target its customers efficiently.
+Segment the Customers based on RFM so that the company can target its customers efficiently.

 ## Value
 success marketing strategy for revenue increasing

+## Algorithm
+K-means